kaffashzadeh/CVT/README.md

 # ConstantValueTest

-This repo contains a source code of a quality control test.
+The repo holds several scripts to:

+- make synthetic data based on AR model

+- run cvt

+- a real data example

+- a synthetic data example

+More information can be found in: [A data-driven persistence test for robust (probabilistic) quality control of measured environmental time series: constant value episodes](https://doi.org/10.5194/amt-2022-310)